gitter-badger/javascript-3/README.md

 # About
-Personal Guide of JavaScript Style
+- This is a book which is about the personal guide of JavaScript style, to constraint my coding style.
+-